agerard57/JS-movie-twist/README.md

 ![image](https://user-images.githubusercontent.com/56207146/160181409-7c79f542-1525-4642-a14e-e4763ab83776.png)

-- On edit, it will redirect the user to the movie form page
+- On clicking the pen, it will redirect the user to the movie form page
-- On delete, a modal will appear asking you
+- On the trash bin, a modal will appear asking you confirmation for deletion.

 #### Genre page

-Same principle than the "list page", hovewer it only displays the movies with the genre required.
+Same principle than the "list page", however it only displays the movies with the genre required.

 ![image](https://user-images.githubusercontent.com/56207146/160181438-6c75e5f8-7d45-4a2a-9670-f249ff3642a7.png)